fboucquez/symbol-bootstrap/docs/encrypt.md

 OPTIONS
   -h, --help                 It shows the help of this command.

-  --destination=destination  (required) The destination where the encrypted file will be stored.
-The destination file
-                             must not exist.
+  --destination=destination  (required) The destination encrypted file to create.
+The destination file must not exist.

   --source=source            (required) The source plain yml file to be encrypted.
 If this file is encrypted, the
                              command will raise an error.